Albans98/AI_Player/README.md

 *Building an AI "Gomoku" player*

-✒️ Note : our team was ranked 7/100 during school competition @ESILV.
+✒️ Note : our team was **ranked in 10% best teams** during school competition @ESILV.

 - [📍 Introduction](#-introduction)
 - [👩‍💻 Just tell me what to do](#-Just-tell-me-what-to-do)